Desktop Metal: $179 Million Merger to $7 Million Sale

 | Entities Transferred | ExOne Americas LLC, ExOne Operating LLC, Adaptive3D LLC, Adaptive 3D Technologies, Desktop Metal Operating, Inc. |

-Arc Impact appointed Tom Nogueira as CEO of "Desktop Metal—an Arc Company" and announced plans to relaunch as an AI-driven advanced manufacturing platform.
-Bryan Wisk, CEO of Arc Impact (a public benefit corporation), stated that the acquisition aligned with Arc's focus on onshoring critical U.S. production capacity.
+Arc Impact appointed Tom Nogueira as CEO of "Desktop Metal—an Arc Company" and said it planned to relaunch the business as an advanced manufacturing platform focused on U.S. production capacity.

 The acquired Desktop Metal technology is already deployed in government contracts: